bhisaac/5eFP/5eFP-SRD.md

 #### Domain Spells

 Each domain has a list of domain spells.
-You always have domain spells prepared and they don't count against the number of spells you can prepare while at HQ or during a short rest.
+You always have domain spells prepared, which don't count against the number of spells you know.

 If you gain a domain spell that isn't a cleric spell, the spell is nonetheless a cleric spell for you.